cburggie/CBD2/README.md

 * added several recipes
 * changes listed below

+### MagicPrefixes.txt and MagicSuffixes.txt

+* rare affixes are more common

 ### Misc.txt

 * health potions restore 30/60/120/240/480 hp
 * mana potions restore 20/40/80/160/320 hp
 * super health and mana potions are sold by vendors in late Nightmare
-* small rejuvenation potions are sold by vendors in late Hell (maybe OP)
+* rejuvenation potions are sold by vendors in late Hell

 ### Runes.txt